EdCom Award for Innovation in Museum Education

 - Awardees may be featured in a future national webinar or article on best practices in museum education

 - All awardees receive an award, perfect for display in the most public of spaces

 - Awardees may be featured in a “Best Practices in Museum Education” Panel at the AAM Annual Meeting

 - Featured on AAM’s blog/website

-Questions only (no award submissions please) to Veronica Alvarez, EdCom Leadership Awards Chair.
+Questions? (no award submissions please) Please contact Veronica Alvarez, EdCom Awards Chair (valvarez (a) calarts (dot) edu).

 - Vizcaya Museum and Gardens for The Urban Farming School Program